TheMaughan/Portfolio/README.md

 # Overview

-This is a collection of Projects that I have been working on, this repository will update randomly untill I have all my content uploaded.
-There are currently several projects being worked on along with more planned ahead.
-All projects included in this portfolio will be completed or very near completion.
+This repository will update randomly with my projects, I plan on having this portfolio and all planned projects completed by mid-April 2021.

 # Development Environment